dlstreamer/pipeline-server/README.md

 Starting pipeline object_detection/person_vehicle_bike, instance = 2bb2d219-310a4ee881faf258fbcc4355
 ```

-Note that VA Serving does not report an error at this stage as it goes into `QUEUED` state before it realizes that the source is not providing media.
+Note that the Pipeline Server does not report an error at this stage as it goes into `QUEUED` state before it realizes that the source is not providing media.
 Checking on state a few seconds later will show the error.

 ```bash